 Step 5: Trim Up Stray Ends

 Prop the wreath up against the wall.
 Trim any wild pieces with the clippers.
 Cut longer pieces so they are within an inch of the pieces around them.
 The wreath should have a circular shape but should still feel organic, not forced.
 Clip the pieces on the inside of the wreath so there is a circular opening.
 Step back to look at the wreath to evaluate your work; rotate the wreath as you go to ensure you cut all sides.

 Step 6: Secure a Bow in Place

 Tie a bow and secure with a piece of wire.
 The bow can be placed at the top or bottom of the wreath as well as in the four or five o'clock position.

 Decorate with your preferred notions including ribbon, silk flowers, ornaments, berries or fruit.

-- Check the cemetery’s regulations for grave site decorations before you make your wreath.
+Check the cemetery’s regulations for grave site decorations before you make your Christmas wreath from scratch.